antao97/SegGroup.annotator/README.md

 Compared with annotating from scratch, in this annotation mode the annotator does not need to annotate the semantic class of each instance location.

 In the scene display window, different colors indicate different instances, and the white color indicates instances are labeled.
 The scene is displayed with non-white colors at the beginning of the annotation process.

 The annotator needs to annotate on every instance to make the scene become white in all areas.

-The segment corresponding to the mouse cursor is also displayed in red, and the status of the mouse cursor is also shown at the bottom of the interface.
+The segment corresponding to the mouse cursor is also displayed in red.

 When an instance location is annotated by mouse clicking, the color of the segment that corresponds to the instance location changes from red to black.
 At the same time, the color of the instance last labeled turns white to indicate this instance is already labeled.

 ### After Annotation
 The annotation results include location annotations and seg-level labels.

-In the display window, the positions of red balls indicate the location annotations of instances.
 For seg-level labels, different colors indicate they belong to different instances.
 The white areas of the scene are unlabeled.
+The positions of red balls indicate the location annotations of instances.

 &nbsp;
 ## Control